M0NT4/Securinets-FriendlyCTF/HackMe/README.md

 if ($final === $str){
 	echo ('flag = '.$flag);
 ```
-Here we have to submit the string **securinets_is_the_best** as input in the GET request to get the flag however the preg_replace() function replace our input to empty string :'( so how can we baypass this shit ??
+Here we have to submit the string **securinets_is_the_best** as input in the GET request to get the flag however the preg_replace() function replace our input to empty string :'( so how can we baypass it??

 `preg_replace() Perform a regular expression search and replace.`
 Does it replace recursively ??